 \section{Simulation Setup}

-The analytical models for the energy signal PSD, given in Equations (\ref{eq:1DPSD}) and (\ref{eq:2DPSD}), are first validated against numerical simulations in MATLAB.
-We investigate two shaping implementations: constant-composition distribution matching (CCDM), which directly imposes a fixed target symbol distribution, and enumerative sphere shaping (ESS), which indirectly selects sequences subject to a maximum block-energy constraint.
-Consequently, ESS typically achieves a lower rate loss compared to CCDM for a given shaping rate \cite{amari2019introducing,gultekin2019enumerative}, although it does not directly control the symbol distribution entropy.
-For validation, shaped QAM symbols are generated, filtered using a root raised cosine (RRC) filter with a roll-off factor of 0.1, and their PSD is computed via the Fourier transform.
-This framework is further extended to include a fiber dispersion model to verify the analytical predictions in the presence of chromatic dispersion.
+The analytical models for the energy-signal PSD in Equations~(\ref{eq:1DPSD}) and (\ref{eq:2DPSD}) are first validated against numerical simulations in MATLAB.
+Two shaping implementations are considered: constant-composition distribution matching (CCDM), which directly imposes a fixed target symbol distribution, and enumerative sphere shaping (ESS), which indirectly selects sequences subject to a maximum block-energy constraint.
+ESS typically achieves lower rate loss than CCDM for a given shaping rate \cite{amari2019introducing,gultekin2019enumerative}, although it does not directly control symbol-distribution entropy.
+For validation, shaped QAM symbols are generated, filtered by a root-raised-cosine (RRC) filter with roll-off 0.1, and their PSD is computed by Fourier transform.
+The framework is then extended with a fiber-dispersion model to verify the analytical predictions in the presence of chromatic dispersion.

-Following numerical verification, system-level validation is performed using VPItransmissionMaker Optical Systems v11.5.
-The transmitter generates shaped QAM symbols, pulse-shaped by an RRC filter with a roll-off of 0.05, and linearly modulated onto an optical carrier with a launch power of $1$ mW.
-The signal propagates through an 80 km Standard Single-Mode Fiber (SSMF) span characterized by a dispersion of 16 ps/nm/km, a nonlinear index of $2.6 \times 10^{-20}$ m$^2$/W, and an effective area of $80~\mu\text{m}^2$.
-This setup validates the intensity fluctuation model in Equation (\ref{eq:IntensityFluctuation}) and assesses the impact of shaping-induced spectral changes on XPM.
-The XPM phase fluctuations are isolated using a two-channel configuration with a frequency spacing of 50 GHz and a baud rate of 32 Gbaud.
-The setup includes a shaped QAM ``inducer'' channel ($1$ mW) and a continuous-wave ``victim'' channel ($10~\mu$W) used to capture the phase fluctuations.
+System-level validation is performed in VPItransmissionMaker Optical Systems v11.5.
+The transmitter generates shaped QAM symbols, pulse-shaped by an RRC filter with roll-off 0.05, and linearly modulated onto an optical carrier with launch power $1$ mW.
+The signal propagates through an 80-km Standard Single-Mode Fiber (SSMF) span with dispersion 16 ps/nm/km, nonlinear index $2.6\times10^{-20}$ m$^2$/W, and effective area $80~\mu\text{m}^2$.
+This setup validates the intensity-fluctuation model in Equation~(\ref{eq:IntensityFluctuation}) and assesses the effect of shaping-induced spectral changes on XPM.
+XPM phase fluctuations are isolated using a two-channel configuration with 50 GHz spacing and a baud rate of 32~GBd, consisting of a shaped QAM pump channel ($1$ mW) and a continuous-wave probe channel ($10~\mu$W) used to capture the phase fluctuations.

 This work focuses on isolating the relation between finite-block shaping, low-frequency intensity-fluctuation spectra, and pump-induced XPM phase fluctuations.
 The optical validation therefore uses a shaped pump channel and a low-power continuous-wave probe to isolate XPM-induced phase variations.
 The model is not intended to replace full GN/EGN or NLSE-based system models including ASE noise, polarization multiplexing, carrier recovery, or full WDM coded-modulation performance.
 Rather, it provides a semi-analytical design tool for understanding how block-level energy statistics influence the low-frequency spectral components that drive XPM.